-Previously, I suggested, with tongue in cheek, using the abbreviation ‘E. & O. E.’ as a disclaimer against any errors made in your self-published novel, to protect yourself from buyers’ bad reviews, but the truth is, nobody is perfect, and although we should perhaps aim to be perfect, making errors is a part of being human.
+Previously, I suggested with tongue in cheek, using the abbreviation ‘E. & O. E.’ as a disclaimer against any errors made in your self-published novel, in order to protect yourself from buyers’ bad reviews, but the truth is that nobody is perfect, and making errors is part of being human.

-A couple of years ago, I was approached by a previously published author, who wanted her paperback novel prepared and self-published for the Kindle platform.
-Because she did not have an electronic version of the typescript, I painstakingly scanned – using my trusty ‘Deskjet’ printer and OCR software – every paper page of the novel, proofreading it as I went, to ensure it was as error-free as possible before publication.
+A couple of years ago, I was approached by a previously published author who wanted her paperback novel self-published for the Kindle platform.
+She did not have an electronic version of the typescript, so I painstakingly scanned – using my trusty ‘Deskjet’ printer and OCR software – every paper page of the novel, and proofreading it as I went to ensure it was as error-free as possible before publication.

 Clearly, it is important to get things right when planning to self-publish, but it’s probably not enough to get things as right as possible.
 A publication has to be as perfect as it can be, particularly so with non-fiction.
 I’m not just talking about spelling, punctuation, and grammar, either, but getting the facts right, being consistent, and making sure the typography is correct.
 These things are equally important.

 However, as rigorous as we might think we are, we all make mistakes: the writer, the copy-editor, the typographer, the proofreader…we all do it – and that includes me!

 The fortunate thing about self-publishing is that it is simple enough to update and re-publish a novel; required when the customer has bought the book and published an error in their review…as I once discovered, much to my embarrassment: